Jason-Rising/dns_proxy/README.md

 <hr>

 ## About
-Application can recieve and respond to TCP [IPv6 DNS][1] queries.
+Application can receive and respond to TCP [IPv6 DNS][1] queries.
 Contents of queries are recorded and a log file is generated providing a history of all requests through proxy.
 Application caches recent queries, queries are expired in accordance to [TLL (time-to-live)][2].

 [1]: https://datatracker.ietf.org/doc/html/rfc3596
 [2]: https://datatracker.ietf.org/doc/html/rfc1035#section-3.2